 The Parking Lot Is Far Away

-The official Six Flags New England parking lot is farther away from the action than you ever might have guessed.
-This makes returning to your car to fetch swimsuits or anything else you've left behind impractical: It's easily a half-hour trek.
-In order to get back to your car, you'll need to exit the park (have your hand stamped if you plan to return), climb tall stairs or navigate a long ramp to a walkway over Route 159, descend and catch a tram, then walk what may still be a considerable distance to your car.
+The official Six Flags New England parking lot is farther away from the action than you might expect.
+This makes returning to your car to fetch swimsuits, or anything else you've left behind, impractical.
+It's easily a half-hour trek.
+In order to get back to your car, you'll need to exit the park (and have your hand stamped if you plan to return), climb tall stairs, or navigate a long ramp to a walkway over Route 159, descend and catch a tram, then walk a considerable distance to your car.
 The only alternative is to pay more and take advantage of preferred parking.

-There's Plenty for Preschoolers But Not So Much for Grade Schoolers
+There's Plenty for Preschoolers; Not Much for Grade Schoolers

 When Wiggles World and Thomas Town debuted in 2007 at Six Flags New England, the theme park—which already had a Looney Tunes Movie Town area catering to little kids—solidified its position as the region's leading provider of entertainment for preschoolers.
 The Wiggles and Thomas branding have been gone since 2010, but the rides in these areas—now dubbed KIDZOPOLIS—remain the same.

-Here's the thing: Early-elementary aged children are a bit beyond the Krazy Kars and Whirlybirdz helicopter rides, but they may not yet be ready to ride the majority of the park's livelier rides.
+Early-elementary aged children are a bit beyond the Krazy Kars and Whirlybirdz helicopter rides, but they may not be ready for the majority of the park's livelier rides.
 They may not even meet the height requirement for the Stampede Bumper Cars (48" to ride with an adult).